Table of Contents

 A Typical Dog Bite Report Will Include the following:

 No matter what, physicians must report any California patient’s dog bites as documented in the medical evaluation or treatment regimen.
-And there is no requirement that the injury is severe, even if no rabies were present, for example.
+And there is no requirement that the injury be severe, even if no rabies were present.

 The hospital must immediately transmit the physician’s hospital report to the Health Department for the local County or City’s agents, local health officials, or designees.